jubeenshah/CSC501-Operating-System/README.md

 	* Link -- [CSC501-PA0](./Assignments/PA0)
 * PA1 -- The objective of this assignment is to get familiar with the concepts of process management, including process priorities, scheduling, and context switching.
 (Scored 91)
 	* Link -- [CSC501-PA1](./Assignments/PA1)
 * PA2 -- The goal of this project is to implement the following system calls and their supporting infrastructure.
+(Scored 90)
 	* SYSCALL xmmap (int virtpage, bsd\_t source, int npages)
 	* SYSCALL xmunmap (int virtpage)
 	* SYSCALL vcreate (int \*procaddr, int ssize, int hsize, int priority, char \*name, int nargs, long args)